 Errors and Warnings

-If GCC errors or warnings occur during the build then they are parsed and presented as a navigable list:
+If compilation errors or warnings occur, they will be parsed and presented as a navigable list:

 RStudio will automatically navigate to the first error in the list (you can subsequently view the other errors by double-clicking them).
 Note that you can switch between the error list view and the underlying build output using the toggle at the top-right of the Build pane.